oliverfischer83/dkp/README.md

 ### Platform

-- outsourcing the platform management, just giving the application code and configuration
 - sadly cant use AWS App Runner, because websockets are not supported (needed by Streamlit)
 - choosing Streamlit Community Cloud over Elastic Beanstalk
   - cheap, easy to setup and manage

 ### Database

-- dealing with json data only, so no relational database needed
+- no relational database needed (json data files only)
-- using AWS nosql database, mostly for educational reasons
-- choosing DynamoDB over DocumentDB, because its cheap and easy to setup

-### Database backup

-- saving production data as files in github directory once a day, because no sensitive data exists
+- saving production data as files in github directory
+  - no sensitive data exists
+  - no dedicated database needed
+  - audit log, high availability and backup feature given
   - can be reused for development, testing and database initialization
-- using GitHub API for educational reasons

 ### Architecture